loicdescotte/loicdescotte.github.io/_posts/2017-01-22-spark2-datasets-type-safety.md

   // val joined = people.join(departments, people('detppid), departments('id)) <-- Won't compile as 'detppid symbol is wrong
   ```

-  As you can see one the last line, if you provide a bad column name, you will have a compilation error.
+  As you can see on the last line, if you provide a bad column name, you will get a compilation error.
 Pretty great isn't it?

-  Another problem with regular datasets, is that they can produce null values :
+  Another problem with regular datasets is that they can produce null values, for example using left outer joins :

   ```scala
       departments.joinWith(people, departments("id") === people("deptId"), "left_outer").show